 I have the most absolute, groundbreaking, PERFECT idea for Suhoor — Overnight Slow Cooker Steel Cut Oats!

 Don’t get me wrong.
-I’m not the first person who threw steel cut oats in a slow cooker.
+I’m not the first person who threw steel cut oats in a slow cooker (affiliate link).
 But I don’t know why all 1.6 billion Muslims aren’t making them for Suhoor?!?!?
 Because they’re perfect for Suhoor!

 Why, you ask?
 Well…